pmean/build-website/text/05/NondestructiveEditing.md

 > data, I would create a new column that would be 0 for the rows that I
 > wanted to keep and 1 for the rows I needed to delete.
 Then I would use
 > a programming statement to remove the rows.
 That way, I would know
-> exactly which rows were deleted and I could \"undelete\" them just by
+> exactly which rows were deleted and I could "undelete" them just by
 > changing the code.
 For a column of data like number of collar sutures,
 > I would add a column next to it with the revised values.
 I would first
 > copy the original columns and then make changes in the copy.
 That way,
 > I could read off exactly which values changed and I could go back to
 > the original data if necessary.
 >
-> It\'s a bit more work and uses a bit of extra storage space, but in
+> It's a bit more work and uses a bit of extra storage space, but in
 > data sets with a large number of possibly conflicting changes, this
 > gives you a bit of security.

-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at
 <!---More--->
 for pages similar to this one at with [general help resources](../GeneralHelp.html).
-You can also browse Children\'s Mercy Hospital website.
+You can also browse Children's Mercy Hospital website.
 Need more information?
 I have a page reproducing it here as a service, as it is no longer available on the Hospital.
-Although I do not hold the copyright for this material, I am This page was written by Steve Simon while working at Children\'s Mercy
+Although I do not hold the copyright for this material, I am This page was written by Steve Simon while working at Children's Mercy

 <!---Do not use
 **[StATS]:** **Non-destructive data editing
-This page was written by Steve Simon while working at Children\'s Mercy Hospital.
-Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children\'s Mercy Hospital website.
+This page was written by Steve Simon while working at Children's Mercy Hospital.
+Although I do not hold the copyright for this material, I am reproducing it here as a service, as it is no longer available on the Children's Mercy Hospital website.
 Need more information?
 I have a page with [general help resources](../GeneralHelp.html).
 You can also browse for pages similar to this one at
 --->